ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/distribution/highly-available-tasks.markdown

 In this case a reassigned task might skip some of the artificial documents that were created on the original node.

-The failover of a task to another responsible node can be prevented by **pinning the task** to its original node.
+The failover of a task to another responsible node can be prevented by **pinning the task** to a mentor node.

 * A pinned task will be handled only by the node it is pinned to as long as this node is a database group member.